-There are many reasons to workout, chose from a plethora of times you made the commitment.
+There are many reasons to work out, choose from a plethora of times you made the commitment.
 The problem is staying motivated.
 Often we need workout motivation tips to stay active, engaged and healthy.
 You are note alone.
 In fact, I went to Reddit and posted a simple question which stimulated tons of responses.
 Maybe I should do this more often.
 After posting the query, I turned off my computer and did not expect any response at all.
 But when I opened my laptop the following day I was surprised by the tons of responses.
 I can’t help but smile while reading them.

 1. Avoid Existential Question